sumuzhao/CycleGAN-Music-Style-Transfer/README.md

 ### Model Architecture
 Our model generally follows the same structures as CycleGAN, which consists of two GANs arranged in a cyclic fashion and trained in unison.

 <img src="imgs/Picture1.png" width="1000px"/>
-_𝐺_𝐴→𝐵_ and _𝐺_𝐵→𝐴_ are two generators which transfer data between two domains A and B.
-_𝐷_𝐴_ and _𝐷_𝐵_ are two discriminators which distinguish if data is real or fake.
-_𝐷_𝐴, 𝑚_ and _𝐷_𝐵, 𝑚_ are two extra discriminators which force generators to learn more high-level features.

-𝐴 and 𝐵 are two domains.
+G denotes generators, D denotes discriminators, A and B are two domains.
 Blue and red arrows denote domain transfers in the two opposite directions, and black arrows point to the loss functions.
-For blue arrows, _𝑥_𝐴_ denotes a real data sample from source domain 𝐴. __𝑥__𝐵_ denotes the same data sample after being transferred to target domain 𝐵. __𝑥__𝐴_ denotes the same data sample after being transferred back to the source domain 𝐴. The same for red arrows.
+M denotes a dataset containing music from multiple domains, e.g., M is composed of A and B. x, x hat and x tilde respectively denote a real data sample from source domain, the same data sample after being transferred to target domain and the same data sample after being transferred back to the source domain.
-𝑀 is a dataset containing music from multiple domains, e.g., 𝑀=𝐴∪𝐵. _𝑥_𝑀_ denotes a data sample from 𝑀.

 For the generator and the discriminator, their architectures are following:

 <img src="imgs/Generator.png" width="800px"/>
 <img src="imgs/Discriminator.png" width="400px"/>